vandenit/vandenit-website/content/pages/security-audit.md

           color: green
         title: Security Report
         text: >-
-          Once the audit is complete, you’ll receive a comprehensive report detailing all vulnerabilities found, along with recommendations for mitigation.
+          Once the audit is complete, you’ll receive a **preview** of the findings, showing a summary of the vulnerabilities found.
+The full report, including detailed recommendations and solutions, will be provided after payment.
         richText: ''
       - icon:
           name: FaHandHoldingUsd
           color: yellow
-        title: Implementation Support
+        title: Cost-Effective Solutions
         text: >-
-          We can assist you in implementing the recommended security measures, ensuring your site is protected against future attacks.
+          Using automated tools like **OWASP ZAP** and **Qualys**, we keep the costs low while still delivering a comprehensive security audit.
+You only pay for the full report after seeing the preview.
         richText: ''
     color: tint
     _template: features